jhuizy/travel-blog/content/blog/2020-01-28-rediscovering-tasmania.md

 \- - -

+We decided that if our South American Hikes are similar we will be just fine.

+So we booked some accomodation and took a road trip to Cradle Mountain.

+What an amazing place!
+So much so we’re going to write about it in its own post.
+So stay tuned!

+\- - -

+Oh and for those wondering about Lilly, she is settling into Tasmanian life just fine.🐰

 - - -

 Ps.
 Jordan has been finding every spare moment make this website (even a park bench!)
-All future posts will now be via this new page so subscribe so you don’t miss a beat 😊
+All future posts will now be via this new page so subscribe if you want to keep in touch! 😊

 ![](/images/C4BB4D5F-5556-42E8-A1E2-7086326D03CE.jpeg)